mailjet/wordpress-mailjet-plugin-apiv3/README.md

 ## Changelog

+= 3.0.1=
+* Bug fix on connecting contact to a list

 = 3.0.0 =
 * The pluging is switched to v3 mailjet's users, and also the communication with mailjet is mainly executed with iframes